 ANTH 220: World Archeology.
-(3) Introduces archeological theory, method, and technique by presenting the developmental history of human cultures.
-ANTH 238.
-Cultures of the Southwest (3) Basic concepts of cultural anthropology, illustrated with overviews of social and cultural patterns of Southwest Indians and Hispanics.
+(3) Illustrated lecture survey of the development of human culture from its Stone Age origins through the inception of complex societies worldwide.
+ANTH 238: Cultures of the Southwest.
+(3) Basic concepts of cultural anthropology, illustrated with overviews of social and cultural patterns of Southwest Indians and Hispanics.
 Interethnic relations of these with other American populations.
-Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/Behavioral Sciences. {Offered periodically} ANTH 251.
-Forensic Anthropology.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/Behavioral Sciences. {Offered periodically} ANTH 251: Forensic Anthropology.
 (3) This course is designed to introduce students to the forensic investigation of death.
 Emphasis will be on current methods and techniques and include the role of the anthropologist as an integral member of the investigation process.

 Art History (ARTH) The following courses, 101, 251, 201, 202 and 250, are strongly recommended to all students in the study of art history and related studio areas.
 ARTH 101: Introduction to Art.
 (3) A beginning course in the fundamental concepts of the visual arts; the language of form and the media of artistic expression.
 Readings and slide lectures supplemented by museum exhibition attendance.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities & Fine Arts (NMCCN 1013.)
 ARTH 201: History of Art I. (3) Prehistoric, Near Eastern, Egyptian, Greek, Roman, Early Christian, Byzantine, Romanesque, and Gothic Art.
 Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities & Fine Arts (NMCCN 2113.)
 ARTH 202: History of Art II.
 (3) Western Art from the Early Renaissance to Impressionism Meets New Mexico Lower Division General Education Common Core Curriculum Area V: Humanities & Fine Arts (NMCCN 2123.)
 ARTH 204: Greek Civilization.
-(3) An interdisciplinary introduction to the ancient world as the foundation of modern civilization.
+(3) (Also offered as HIST 204) An interdisciplinary introduction to the ancient world as the foundation of modern civilization.
 Lectures on classical art, history, literature, and philosophy.
-(Also offered as CLST 204, HIST 204, PHIL 204) ARTH 205: Roman Civilization.
-(3) An interdisciplinary introduction to ancient Rome.
+ARTH 205: Roman Civilization.
+(3) (Also offered as HIST 205) An interdisciplinary introduction to ancient Rome.
 Lectures on Roman literature, history, art and philosophy.
-(Also offered as CLST 205, HIST 205, PHIL 205) ARTH 250: Modern Art.
+ARTH 250: Modern Art.
 (3) Major stylistic developments of European and American painting and sculpture from Impressionism to approximately World War II.
 ARTH 251: Artistic Traditions of the Southwest.
 (3) Interrelationships of Native American, Hispanic, and Anglo cultures from prehistoric times to the present, emphasizing the major forms of expression - pottery, textiles, jewelry, architecture, painting and photography.
 Slide lectures supplemented by museum exhibits.

+Art Studio (ARTS)

 [ May be taken twice for credit.]

 Major Courses

 All 100-level studio courses carry no pre-requisites and are designed for both students who have a general interest in art as well as students who plan on majoring or minoring in art.

 ARTS 106: Drawing I. (3)

 Basic drawing concepts, including the expressive use of contour, value, perspective and composition while exploring both dry and wet media.
 Assigned problems may include still life, landscape, portraiture or the figure.

 ARTS 121: Two-Dimensional Design.
 (3)

 Emphasis on elements of line, form, value, color theory, painting principles and visual vocabulary.
 Particular attention will be placed on a disciplined approach toward design and development of perceptual skills.

-ARTS 122: Three-Dimensional Design.
-(3)

-Emphasis on materials, processes and vocabulary.
-Particular attention will be placed on traditional and contemporary approaches to sculpture through the consideration of spatial concepts and making three-dimensional objects.

 ARTS 123: Shop Foundations.
 (2)

 Familiarizes the art student with the safe practice and maintenance of wood and metal shop tools and machinery.

 Offered on a CR/NC basis only.